 To break with the inhuman way of running warehouses, Martin and co-founder Paul Dodd came up with the concept of 'hubs'.

 A hub, at Huboo, is a micro-warehouse.
 Each hub is run as a separate warehouse and can house several clients.
 Every hub is managed by one person, a hub manager.
-All the jobs of a warehouse have been rebuild into the hub.
+All the jobs of a warehouse have been rebuilt into the hub.
 The hub manager is therefore performing all the roles that are traditionally separated, such as picking, packing, posting, and even client support.

 "We've combined the roles and therefore created a truly varied job.
 They're managing an entire warehouse for between 1 and 30 clients."

 Because of the hub structure, scaling becomes easier.
-Hubs are highly independent and can quickly be added.
+Hubs are highly independent and can be quickly added.
 Software connects them directly to clients and allows the company to move quickly while keeping bureaucracy and hierarchy to a minimum.

-"But what I think is the real key to happiness of the hub managers is the role of support," Martin adds.
+"But what I think is the real key to happiness of the hub managers is the role of support.", Martin adds.

 Martin: "We regularly see that hub managers receive gifts from their clients because they're so happy with the level of support.
 This makes their work meaningful.
 And that's totally different from traditional warehouses where people just work for their paycheck.
 They simply have to work there to make money, and they surely don't feel valued by the company.
 They're treated like machines.
 It's like a long drawn out prison sentence."